Old Style and New Style dates: Differences between Julian and Gregorian dates

 The need to correct the calendar arose from the realisation that the correct figure for the number of days in a year is not 365.25 (365 days 6 hours) as assumed by the Julian calendar but slightly less (c.
 365.242 days).
 The Julian calendar therefore has too many leap years.
-The consequence was that the basis for the calculation of the date of Easter, as decided in the 4th century, had drifted from reality.
+The consequence was that the method for the calculation of the date of Easter, as decided in the 4th century, had drifted from reality.
 The Gregorian calendar reform also dealt with the accumulated difference between these figures, between the years 325 and 1582, by skipping 10 days to set the ecclesiastical date of the equinox to be 21 March, the median date of its occurrence at the time of the First Council of Nicea in 325.

 Countries that adopted the Gregorian calendar after 1699 needed to skip an additional day for each subsequent new century that the Julian calendar had added since then.
 When the British Empire did so in 1752, the gap had grown to eleven days; (Note: Because 1600 was a leap year in both calendars, only one extra Julian leap day (in 1700) needed to be taken into account.) when Russia did so (as its civil calendar) in 1918, thirteen days needed to be skipped.
 (Note: Because 1600 was a leap year in both calendars, three extra Julian leap days (in 1700, 1800 and 1900) needed to be taken into account.)

+It is for this reason that, although the Eastern Orthodox churches and Western Christendom celebrate Christmas on 25 December according to their respective calendars, the day in which they do so differs by 13 days (until March 2100).
+Eastern Orthodox Christmas is 17 days after the typical date of the northern winter solstice, (Note: Although the astronomical solstice is a fixed event, its date depends on the calendar being used and the time since the last leap year adjustment.
+Consequently its date in the Gregorian calendar can be as early as 19 December or as late as 23 December: 21 December is merely the more common date.) whereas Western Christmas follows the solstice by four days.
+(See also Christmas#Date according to Julian calendar.)